-In addition to the above, all applicants must have been resident in the UK for the last 3 years at least.

-This is required to ensure we can vet you sufficiently and applies equally to British applicants as to any other nationality.
-We will take a common sense approach to this so a 2 week holiday abroad is fine but a gap year spent travelling is not.
+All applicants (regardless of nationality and right to work) must have been resident in the UK for the last3 years at least.
+This is required to ensure we can vet you sufficiently and applies as much to British applicants as to any other nationality.
+A 2 week holiday abroad is fine, but a gap year spent travelling is not.